-In the United States, Reporters Without Borders, Inc. (known commonly as RSF North America) is a 501(c)3 organization carrying out the mission to protect and defend journalists working both internationally and in the United States.
-RSF North America seeks to raise awareness and involve Americans in preserving freedom of information, as well as monitor and take action to prevent press freedom violations in the United States, Canada, and the English-speaking Caribbean.
-There are offices in Washington, D.C. and San Francisco, California.
+In the United States, Reporters Without Borders, Inc. (known commonly as RSF USA) is a 501(c)3 organization carrying out the mission to protect everyone's right to information and to defend journalists working both internationally and in the United States.
+RSF USA monitors press freedom violations, raises awareness, advocates for policies supporting to information, exposes bad actors, and mobilizes the public in the United States, Canada, and the English-speaking Caribbean.

-RSF North America raises awareness on the current climate for press freedom in the US, Canada, and the English-speaking Caribbean and mobilizes other partners, the US government, the UN, and American citizens who want to support our cause and defend journalism.
+RSF USA raises awareness on the current climate for press freedom in the US, Canada, and the English-speaking Caribbean and mobilizes other partners, the US government, the UN, and American citizens who want to support our cause and defend journalism.
 Our day to day activities include:

 - Publications on US press freedom;